 The goal of REACH is to provide a greater level of protection for humans and the environment by ensuring that proper information on handling, storage and chemical make-up together with risk management measures, if appropriate, are readily available.

-In order to benefit from the phased registration deadlines and to allow continued manufacture or import in quantities >1t/yr, each EU manufacturer or importer was required to pre-register each substance with ECHA by Dec 1st 2008.
+In order to benefit from the phased registration deadlines and to allow continued manufacture or import in quantities >1t/year, each EU manufacturer or importer was required to pre-register each substance with ECHA by Dec 1st 2008.
+With this, the registrants could benefit from the staggered registration deadlines until May 31st 2018.
+Pre-registration is no longer an option under REACH, which requires all substances that are not specific exempted to be fully registered.
+Any new import and/or manufacturing in EU of a new substance requires a full registration to be completed.

-All registrants of the same substance are obligated to participate in Substance Information Exchange Fora (SIEFs).
-The purpose of a SIEF is to exchange information to avoid unnecessary testing, agree on classification and labelling, and appoint a Lead Registrant.
-Once a registration is completed, downstream users will be informed about potential hazard and risk management measures via the Safety Data Sheet.
+All registrants of the same substance are obligated to corporate and exchange and share same registration information to avoid unnecessary testing and to agree on same classification for the same substance.
+Downstream users will be informed about potential hazard and risk management measures via the Safety Data Sheet.

 The registration obligation for non-EU manufactured substances has to be fulfilled by the EU importer established within the European Union.
 However, non-EU manufacturers and formulators can choose to appoint an EU-based legal entity to represent them as an Only Representative (OR).
 The OR then assumes the same REACH obligations as an EU manufacturer.